- Departmental Financial Assistance

 The following links include some of the more closely matched internal and extramural funding opportunities for graduate students in physics, as well as links for assistance with preparing your funding application.

 The Graduate Division awards a select number of university, campus, and regents fellowships based upon each departments' nominations.
-These fellowships range in duration and amount depending upon the specific award, but usually cover at least one year of fees and tuition, plus a stipend of approximately $17,000; the stipend can be supplemented by a teaching assistantship or graduate student researcher position.
-Further information on campus-wide fellowships for incoming and continuing graduate students may be found on the Graduate Division website.
+These fellowships range in duration and amount depending upon the specific award.
+Further information on campus-wide fellowships for continuing graduate students may be found on the Graduate Division website.

 There are two types of UCSB fellowship awards: by departmental nomination and by student application:

 - Awards by Departmental Nomination: The deadline for departmental nomination awards is generally the last week of February.
 Any member of our faculty may make a recommendation to the Department for a student's nomination.
 If you are interested in applying for a UCSB Central Fellowship that require departmental nomination, please discuss your interest with any of our faculty and/or with the staff graduate advisor.
-More information can be found in the Graduate Student Handbook [in PDF form]
+More information can be found in the Graduate Student Handbook.

 UCSB's Graduate Division also offers several public e-mail electronic mailing lists for graduate student funding opportunities, as well as a search feature.